-The graduate student licence is for 297 days of residence, starting on 19 September.
-For 2023-24, which is a leap year, it runs until Friday 12 July 2024.
-The annual rent is collected in three equal instalments each term.
-Additional days can be agreed and charged at the nightly rate.
+The graduate student licence is for 297 days of residence, starting on 19 September 2024 and runs until July 13 2025.
+The annual rent is collected in three equal instalments at the start of each term.
+Additional days can be agreed with the Accommodation Office and charged at the nightly rate.